What is a Supply Chain Manager?

 |District of Columbia||$147,460|

-Tools & Technologies Used by Supply Chain Managers
+What Tools & Technology do Supply Chain Managers Use?

 Below is a list of the types of tools and technologies that Supply Chain Managers may use on a daily basis: